muety/wakapi/README.md

 </p>

 > [!IMPORTANT]
-> Upvote Wakapi on [AlternativeTo](https://alternativeto.net/software/wakapi/about/) and [ProductHunt](https://www.producthunt.com/posts/wakapi-coding-statistics) to support the project 🌈.
+> Due to limited time available on the maintainers' part, we temporarily do not accept pull requests.
+Please refrain from submitting contributions for the time being.

 ## 🚀 Features